RichardXiao13/Raytracer/README.md

 Any feedback or issues found are very much welcome, as well as additional contributors!

 # TODOs
+* Add textures

+* Interpolate normals for smooth shading on triangles - DONE!!

 * Fix Global Illumination - DONE!!
     * Now samples correctly but still looks too dark - FIXED.
 Was clipping the color before averaging instead of the reverse